FAntonescu/aws-cloud-architect-project-2/README.md

 The initial estimation is stored in the file Initial_Cost_Estimate.csv The reduced estimate has been exported to the file Reduced_Cost_Estimate.csv and it is accompanied by the file Reduced_Cost_Estimate.txt
 The increased estimate has been exorted in the file Increased_Cost Estimate.csv and it is accompanied by the file Increased_Cost Estimate.txt.

+## Task 5 : Use Terraform to Provision AWS Infrastructure

+### Part 1

+- provision 6 EC2 instances
+- destroy the two large instances

+### Part 2

+deploy an AWS Lambda Function using Terraform including the IAM policies

+## Task 6: Destroy the Infrastructure using Terraform

+terraform destroy